agjini/dev-env-core/doc/install.md

 install_pulse

-In sound tray icon, open 'Preferences', go to 'Status Icon' tab and set 'External mixer' to `pavucontrol`
+In sound tray icon, open 'Preferences' from Sound Mixer, go to 'Status Icon' tab and set 'External mixer' to `pavucontrol`

 ### Install following software :